Injury, infection, and underling health conditions can all cause swelling in the legs and ankles.

 - wearing compression stockings

-A blood clot in the legs can cause a person’s ankles and legs to swell.
-Blood clots in the legs tend to develop on one side of the limb.
+A blood clot in a leg can cause the ankle and leg to swell.
+This may only happen on one side of the limb.

-A person should seek immediate medical attention if they experience any of the following symptoms of a blood clot:
+A person needs immediate medical attention if they have any of these symptoms of a blood clot:

 - swelling and pain in one leg

-- an area of warm skin on the affected leg
+- an area of warm skin on the leg

-- an area of red skin behind and below the knee
+- an area of red or flushed skin behind and below the knee

 - a change in the color of the leg

 Sometimes, a piece of the clot breaks loose and travels to the heart, lungs, or brain.
-This can be life-threatening if left untreated.
+This can be life threatening without treatment.

-In some cases, medications can cause a person’s ankles or legs to swell.
-Some medications that may cause swelling as a side effect include:
+Some medications can cause a person’s ankles or legs to swell.
+Examples of these include:

 - hormones, such as estrogen